MIT-LCP/Shakespeare-Method/README.md

 [1.2_concat_notes.ipynb](1.2_concat_notes.ipynb)

 + Python 2 environment
-+ Both Time and Transfused Studies
++ Time and Transfused Studies

-+ Retrieves all the notes from the cohort admissions, puts them in chronological order, and concatenates them into one large single document per admission.
+Retrieves all the notes from the cohort admissions, puts them in chronological order, and concatenates them into one large single document per admission.

 **Input:** Postgres tables
 ```